polkadot-fellows/xcm-format/proposals/0000-asset-metadata.md

     /// Otherwise, is is about metadata of the collection.
     instance: Option<AssetInstance>,

-    /// The the `MetadataModificationApproval` type.
+    /// See the `MetadataModificationApproval` type.
     ///
     /// The approved origin is included in this instruction
     /// since it could be an interior consensus entity on the receiver chain.